PSebaRaj/PSebaRaj/README.md

 - Hi, I’m Patrick SebaRaj @PSebaRaj
 - I’m interested in computer science, economics, and the intersection of the two fields.
 - I’m a junior at Yale studying Computer Science and Economics (B.S.)
-- I'm currently working on the following projects
+- I'm currently working on the following:
   - Converting my Neovim config to 100% Lua
   - GoGetItDone
   - PBay